sant1030/AGGIEGITHUB/index.md

 4. We are just getting started and coming for Bama!
 5. Jimbo

+## Current Standings for Aggie Football
+We have currently only played a couple of games and shown some promising aspects of good football.
+The two games we have played have been:
+* Aggies vs. Kent State - W for Aggies
+* Aggies vs. CU Boulder - W for Aggies

-# What we need to do to play and win more in games in the next weeks
+## What we need to do to play and win more in games in the next weeks
 1. Run the ball more and give Spiller more touches
 2. Do not let Calzada throw as much because he is throwing some risky passes
 3. Wydermyer needs to be looked at more often
 4. We have a 5 star receiver why is he not playing as much??

-# The A&M V.S T.U Rivalry
+## The A&M V.S T.U Rivalry
 So since T.U got destroyed by Arkansas, when we play them in a couple weeks, and when we beat them does that mean we would have destroyed T.U in a rivalry game?
 T.U is scared now since they will be joining the SEC soon...